 - 1 tbsp unsalted butter

-- Make cookies: Sift together flour and salt into a medium bowl; set aside.
+- To make the cookies: Sift together flour and salt into a medium bowl; set aside.
 Put butter in the bowl of an electric mixer fitted with the paddle attachment.
 Mix on medium-high speed until fluffy, about 2 minutes.
 Add sugar; mix until smooth.
 Mix in egg.
 Reduce speed to low.
 Add flour mixture; mix until just combined.
 Wrap dough in plastic, and refrigerate until firm, about 2 hours.

-- Dip sandwiches a third of the way into the warm glaze; transfer to wire racks set over baking sheets.
+- Dip sandwiches a third of the way into the warm glaze; transfer to wire racks set over parchment- or foil-lined baking sheets.
 Refrigerate until set, about 15 minutes.